NoxOrg/Nox.Lib.V6/README.md

 ```powershell
 dotnet add package Nox.Lib
 ```
-Edit your Program.cs file and add the following three lines..
+Edit your Program.cs file and add the following three lines:
 ```csharp
 using Nox; // <--- Add this (1) <---